What happens if my Wispr Flow payment fails

 Individual Pro

-4. Return to the Plans and Billing page and click the refresh icon next to the page title.
-Your plan label should change back to Pro within a few minutes.
+Return to the Plans and Billing page and click the refresh icon next to the page title.
+Your plan label should change back to Pro within a few minutes, and the warning card and banner will disappear automatically.

 Team or Enterprise

 Note: Most users see restoration within minutes once payment goes through.
-A daily reconciliation job at 5AM UTC catches any cases the live sync misses, so the maximum delay is about 24 hours.
+In rare cases it can take up to 24 hours.

 FAQs